 For people suffering from pain it is surprising what help knitting can be.
 Amongst other benefits it helps to relax you

-The concentration necessary can be very relaxing, particularly if you are of a rather nervous or agitated disposition.
+The concentration necessary can be very relaxing, particularly if you are of a rather nervous or agitated disposition and can be very helpful in helping you to mange stress.
+The focus required and the calming rhythmical movements can be very relaxing.

 These are just a few examples of the therapeutic benefits of knitting but they are in fact many fold and I am sure you can all add your own benefits to this list.